-All of sudden, I have to factorize some integers.
-Since I did not suppose my integers to be very big numbers, I've implemented trial division method.
+All of a sudden, I have to factorize some integers.
+Since I did not suppose my integers to be huge numbers, I've implemented the trial division method.
 Method description is below the calculator.

 In number theory, integer factorization or prime factorization is the decomposition of a composite number into smaller non-trivial divisors, which when multiplied together equal the original integer.

 And, since trial division is the easiest to understand of the integer factorization algorithms, here are a couple of sentences from wikipedia: